The Stories of Dreamlander

 Taking most of their cue from Poleland, and observing their NEIGHTO standardization, Vulpesylvania prepared itself to join NEIGHTO by aligning its force and rank structure with the NEIGHTO standard before ever coming to Canterlot in 1004 C.S. to request membership.
 An interesting division of rank and department, is that the Commanding Flag Officer of the Vulpesylvanian Military inherits their department's specific "Chief" title, but is the only flag officer of that grade (OF-11).
 Upon induction of the Vulpesylvanian Military in 1004 C.S., the military as a whole was commanded by Ordained Knight Sienna Sharpeye.

 The "Regulator Corps" within the Vulpesylvanian Military are an interesting study in the "Warrant Officer" concept - any Fox from any Branch promoted to the rank of Regulator for being and advanced or highly experienced specialist in their field of study, may be assigned to ANY Department (Army, Marines, Navy, Air Force, National Police or Royal Guard), regardless of their Department of Origin, based on a required need of such a technical specialist within that unit.
 Several "Joint Offices" such as the Miltary Judge Advocate Corps, Miltary Central Arsenal Corps, and Military Corps of Engineers and Fabricators, also exist that mix personnel from multiple branches, based on what's needed at a specific location.
 As such, "Regulators" command a great deal of respect, and while they are not afforded an Officer's seniority automatically, they may be placed senior to Officers equal to or lesser than their comparitive "WO-0#" number (i.e. a WO-04 Chief Regulator can be placed senior to an OF-04 Captain Prime or below), for very specific and narrowly-defined reasons.
-Examples include a WO-04 Senior Regulator from the National Police serving as a Judge in a Disciplinary Hearing, where the Prosecutor and Defender are both Army OF-04 Captain Primes or below, the two Army Officers must treat the National Police Regulator as senior to them while in the court room, during proceedings.
+Examples include a WO-04 Chief Regulator from the National Police serving as a Judge in a Disciplinary Hearing, where the Prosecutor and Defender are both Army OF-04 Captain Primes or below, the two Army Officers must treat the National Police Regulator as senior to them while in the court room, during proceedings.

 (Click here to open) Vulpesylvanian Rank Insignia